Can Social Security Be Garnished for Student Loans? (2026)

 Once an offset begins, it continues only until one of the following occurs:

-the debt is resolved under federal law, or
+the debt is resolved under federal law (through discharge or forgiveness), or

 the benefit becomes fully protected, such as SSI.